Arresting Officer’s Observations

 Under most circumstances, the Supreme Court has held that it is necessary to establish bad faith on the part of the prosecution if potentially exculpatory evidence is destroyed.
 In your case, even if the prosecution has not lost or destroyed the tape in bad faith, it may be possible to create a conclusion that had the videotape been preserved, it would have been favorable to you.

-If you would like to discuss your DUI case with an Orange County DUI defense lawyer, please call Coffey and Coffey at 800-706-7888.
+If you would like to discuss your DUI case with an Orange County DUI defense lawyer, please call the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawat 800-706-7888.